flutter/website/src/docs/development/packages-and-plugins/androidx-compatibility.md

 Android code often uses the [`android.support`]({{site.android-dev}}/topic/libraries/support-library/) libraries to ensure backwards compatibility.
-The `android.support` libraries were deprecated as of Android 9.0, and replaced with [AndroidX]({{site.android-dev}}/jetpack/androidx/).
+The `android.support` libraries are deprecated, and replaced with [AndroidX]({{site.android-dev}}/jetpack/androidx/).
 AndroidX has feature parity with the old libraries with some additional capabilities but, unfortunately, these two sets of